rgmf/PyOpenTracks/DEVELOPMENT.md

 ## Execute the locally installation
 `flatpak run es.rgmf.pyopentracks`

+If you get an error like this:

+"Failed to register: GDBus.Error:org.freedesktop.DBus.Error.ServiceUnknown: org.freedesktop.DBus.Error.ServiceUnknown"

+Then, execute the command like this:

+`flatpak run --socket=session-bus es.rgmf.pyopentracks`

 ## Settings values on Flatpak environment
 After install PyOpenTracks through Flatpak, the settings values in the following file: